BNasmith/PTForsyth/PTFWorkofChrist.md

-But I hear some one asking in the back of his mind, Was not the Reformation the charter of private judgment and individual independence ?
+But I hear some one asking in the back of his mind, Was not the Reformation the charter of private judgment and individual independence?
 It was nothing of the kind.
 It was the charter of personal direct faith and its freedom.
 What the Reformation did was to turn religion from